dreger/audaciousfox.net/pages/style-guide.md

 - weblog: one word, an online blog
 - website: a collection of pages on the Internet
 - well-deserved
-- Yahoo: internet company, to be referred to without the "!"
+- Yahoo: internet search and advertising company; to be referred to as "Yahoo", without the "!" at the end.

 [esg]:http://www.economist.com/style-guide/quotes